giovannirossini/giovannirossini/README.md

 👋🏽 Hi, I am Giovanni - a senior DevOps engineer, passionate about learning, creating, and automating.

-I have been working as a DevOps engineer since 2017, and since that, I'm paid to solve problems using Linux and containers.
+I have been working as a DevOps engineer since 2017, and since that, I've been paid to solve problems using Linux and containers.

 🖥️ I'm currently working at BFA Industries.